 - Strengthen and prepare for growth of the doctoral program in nursing practice (DNP) by recruiting additional term clinical faculty.

 - Strengthen and prepare for anticipated growth of the master’s program in nutrition by recruiting additional tenure-track faculty and faculty who have both the Ph.D. and the Registered Dietician (RD) designation.

 - New PhD in Health Services Research within the Department of Health Administration and Policy.
 This is a core degree in the field of public health and is expected to be very popular.
 The proposal for this degree is complete, has received approval from the CHHS Curriculum Committee, and the university Graduate Council, and the Board of Visitors and is now under consideration at SCHEV.

 - Develop a new Ph.D. program in Social Work.
 This degree has been long desired and planned by the department and the college and should be an attractive additional degree option for the region’s thousands of social workers.

-- Develop joint master's degree program (Master of Health Administration and Master of Business Administration) between our Department of Health Administration and Policy and the School of Management.
+- Develop a joint master’s degree program (Master of Health Administration and Master of Business Administration) between our Department of Health Administration and Policy and the School of Management.
 This proposal is under development and expected to go forward this year.